-In contrast, nutritional balancing requires a hair mineral analysis in which the hair is not washed at the laboratory.
-Other tests are rarely ever used, and amazingly to me, rarely needed.
-This saves a lot of money and time, in many cases.
+In contrast, development programs require a hair mineral analysis in which the hair is not washed at the laboratory.
+Other tests are rarely ever used, and amazingly to us, are very rarely needed.
+This saves a lot of money and time!

 3. Healing modalities.
 Functional medicine uses chelation, bio-identical hormone therapy, homeopathy, herbs, and some special foods, diets and nutrients.

-Nutritional balancing does not need or use chelation, bio-identical hormones, homeopathy, or most herbs.
-They are simply not needed.
-The basis of the correction is a diet very high in cooked vegetables to provide many phyto-nutrients and alkaline reserve minerals.
-In addition, a healthful lifestyle is required, along with the proper drinking water.
+The basis of the correction using a development program is the Development Diet.
+It is very high in cooked vegetables to provide many phyto-nutrients and alkaline reserve minerals.
+In addition, we use about 8 supplements, a healthful lifestyle and the proper drinking water.
 Also, 5 or 6 detoxification procedures are encouraged, in all cases.

 5. Goals of therapy.
 Functional medicine goes beyond regular allopathic medical care, in that the goal is wellness or better organ function, not just the removal of symptoms.
-This is very good.
+This idea is good.

-However, nutritional balancing seeks something far beyond this called mental or spiritual development.
-This is a precise process, and is completely different than just symptom removal or wellness.
-To learn about it, please read Introduction To Mental Development on this website.
+However, development seeks something far beyond this called development.
+This is a precise genetic and physiological process, and is completely different than symptom removal or what is called wellness.
+To learn about it, please read Introduction To Development on this website.

 6. Retracing.
 This does not occur much, if at all, with functional medicine.
 It is not an important part of functional medicine.

-In contrast, physical, mental, and emotional retracing always occurs with nutritional balancing.
-If it does not occur with a nutritional balancing program, the person is not following the program correctly.
+In contrast, physical, mental, and emotional retracing always occurs with development.
+If it does not occur with a development program, the person is not following the program correctly.

 Functional medicine can be an improvement over simple drug and surgery therapy offered by conventional medical doctors.
-However, I find that:
+However, we find that:

-2. Symptom removal, including toxic metals and toxic chemicals.
-Results are often superior with nutritional balancing.
-For example, nutritional balancing removes ALL the toxic metals in all cases.
-It also removes hundreds of toxic metals, in ALL cases.
+2. in our experience, functional medicine is not nearly as effective as development programs.
+For example, development removes ALL the toxic metals in all cases.
+It also removes hundreds of toxic chemicals, in ALL cases.

 4. Prevention.
-Nutritional balancing is much better to get rid of latent or sub-clinical conditions.
+Development programs are better to get rid of latent or sub-clinical conditions.
 These are conditions that do not show up on ANY tests.
 This is a great preventive benefit.

-4. Mental development.
-Development occurs with nutritional balancing, and this is a significant benefit.
-It does not occur much with functional medicine.
-To read about this, please read Introduction To Mental Development and many other articles about this interesting phenomenon on this website.
+5. Development.
+Development occurs with a development program only, and this is a significant benefit.
+It does not occur with functional medicine.
+To read about this, please read Introduction To Development and many other articles about it on this website.